-Our net revenues increased by 2.2% from RMB6,001.4 million in 2019 to RMB6,130.4 million (US\$939.5 million) in 2020, which was primarily due to an increase in our sales of products through online platforms, mainly from our mobile app and Mini Program.
+Our net revenues increased by 2.2% from RMB6,001.4 million in 2019 to RMB6,130.4 million (US\$939.5 million) in 2020, which was primarily due to an increase in our sales of products through online platforms, mainly from our "Missfresh" mobile application and Mini Program.
+During 2020, we strategically focused on the growth of effective users and increasing user spending on our platforms, which resulted in the deceleration of the growth of our total transacting users and consequently the growth of our net revenue.
+Such strategy led to a 21.0% growth in the number of our effective users to 8.7 million in 2020, an increase in the annual spending per effective user, and also contributed to the quality growth of our business and increase of our gross profit and margin.